 Nebraska Methodist College of Nursing & Allied Health is regionally accredited by the Higher Learning Commission (HLC).

 10. University of Alabama at Birmingham – UAB Online

 The University of Alabama at Birmingham enrolls 19,000 students in 140+ programs.
 UAB also houses one of the largest academic medical centers in the U.S. Students engage in extracurricular activities through 220 campus organizations, and they learn on a campus in downtown Birmingham and through the school’s virtual arm — UAB Online.

 The fully online bachelor of science in healthcare management prepares learners for mid-level management positions at hospitals, long-term care, and other healthcare facilities.
 The curriculum, certified by the Association of University Programs in Health Administration, includes general manager, clinical manager, and pre-professional tracks.
 In the general manager track, students work with an adviser to develop a curriculum of professional courses and electives.

 The clinical manager track only enrolls graduates with an associate degree, certificate, state licensure or other credential in an allied health discipline.
 The pre-professional track caters to learners interested in a master’s degree in health informatics, health administration, or physical therapy.
 Learners work with an advisor to incorporate the graduate admission requirements for the chosen specialization into the program of study.
 For admission, applicants to the online degree in healthcare management must meet individual track requirements and possess a minimum 2.5–2.75 GPA.

-The University of Alabama at Birmingham is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+University of Alabama at Birmingham – UAB Online is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 11. Viterbo University